nifadyev/weather-bot/docs/decisions/development/012-serialization-and-validation-msgspec.md

 ## Decision Outcome

-**Chosen option**: "msgspec", because it is dependencies-free, integrates well with type checkers and IDEs and it is backed by Litestart (modern async framework)
+**Chosen option**: "msgspec", because it is dependencies-free, integrates well with type checkers and IDEs and it is backed by Litestar (modern async framework)

 ## Pros and Cons of the Options